xero-lib/dwl-bar/README.md

 I believe dwl-bar provides a more dwm-like experience out of the box than other bars like somebar.

 ## Dependencies
-I'm not sure what the package names will be for your distrobution, so just make sure these are generally what you have.
+I'm not sure what the package names will be for your distribution, so just make sure these are generally what you have.
  + make
  + pango
  + cairo